 While the crushing defeat and destruction of Jerusalem makes our small, “first world problems” look meager, we do experience a similar collapse of the known world.
 Jerusalem was the holy city, the channel of blessing, the tangible presence of God, memory and hope on earth.
 Our people similarly experience something like this collapse – and can we as priests and preachers help them rediscover lament, not to explain things or fix things, but to give people the opportunity to pour out their hearts before God?

-Here’s what conservative and progressives surprisingly share in common: the crumbling of their world.
-Conservatives see their familiar, tried and true world they’ve known and loved crumbling around them – and progressives witness the shattering of their hopes for a new and different world of which they’ve dreamed, but isn’t about to become reality.
+Here’s what conservative and progressives surprisingly share in common: the crumbling of their world; I heard Walter Brueggemann voice a similar thought on Krista Tippett's On Being a few weeks back.
+Conservatives fear when they see their familiar, tried and true world they’ve known and loved crumbling around them – and progressives fear that the world they dream of will never become reality.
+Conservatives fear the loss of the church they've treasured; progressives fear that the church they yearn for will never come to be.
 Can a sermon unite them in their shared loss?
 Is our fractured state the real locus of who we are on World Communion Sunday as we fracture the bread?
+Can the preacher, in this very simple way (by naming both losses and fears), build a bridge?

 In such agonizing circumstances, relationships matter.
 Writing from prison, Paul expresses immense tenderness and an overflow of love for his colleague, his friend, closer than even a son, in 1 Timothy 1:1-14.
 In a situation every bit as forlorn as that of ours or the ancient Judaeans, Paul dwells on tears, his and Timothy’s.
 He is gravely concerned that what he and the early Christians are enduring will feel like shame – which is so often the case.